Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Can hormone therapy help with bladder leakage?
 Local vaginal estrogen (cream, ring, or tablet) can help by restoring tissue health in the urethra and vagina.
-It's different from systemic hormone therapy and is generally considered very safe, even for long-term use.
+It's different from systemic hormone therapy — vaginal estrogen improves bladder symptoms, while systemic estrogen (pills or patches) can actually make incontinence worse.
+Vaginal estrogen stays local, with minimal absorption into the bloodstream, and is generally considered very safe even for long-term use.

 Why does incontinence get worse after menopause?
 Declining estrogen levels thin the urethral and vaginal tissues, reduce blood flow to these areas, and weaken the support structures.
 These changes can unmask or worsen pre-existing pelvic floor weakness.